 - Cover and let the water boil.
 After water boils in about 10 minutes, lower the heat to medium.
 Cover and cook for 2 hours.
 Check the water level every now and then.
 If water evaporates, add some more to cover the rice logs.
 You will know it’s cooked because the suman logs would have gotten plumper and nearly double in size.
 Drain water from the suman bundles.
 Let the wrapped suman cool on platters.
 Refrigerate a few hours or overnight to firm up.
 When serving, sprinkle granulated white sugar on top or serve with a slice of fresh, ripe mangoes.

-- Storage: these suman need to be refrigerated at all times.
+- Storage: These suman- sticky rice logs need to be refrigerated at all times.
 They last about 3 to 5 days in the refrigerator.
 The coconut milk in the suman will spoil if left outside in extremely warm weather.

 - Cook’s comments : Suman sa Ibus are traditionally wrapped in coconut leaves in the Philippines.
 Coconut trees and its leaves are not available in the suburban area where I live here in the States.
 So I substitute with banana leaves, frozen from Asian markets.

 - Hello, Friends!
 All the images and content here are COPYRIGHT PROTECTED.
 This means BY LAW you are NOT allowed to use my photos or content on your website without my permission.
 If you want to republish this recipe, please re-write it in your own words and simply link back to this blog to give proper attribution.
 It’s the legal thing to do.
 Thank you.